 After a long and cold winter, most gardeners are really looking forward to the first signs of spring in their garden.
+Growing perennial plants and bulbs is a great way to get that color without extra work in the spring.
 Thankfully, Mother Nature does not disappoint us.
 There a many Spring Blooming Plants that arrive very early in the year.
 Some even peek through the last of the winter snow.

 Some plants are annuals (a few…most annuals love the heat of summer), and many are perennials, bulbs and even flowering trees and shrubs.
 I’ve put together a collection of my 20 top picks.
 I bet some of them are on your list of favorites, too.